The Storm Runner

-The Storm Runner is a novel written by J. C. Cervantes and published in September 2018.
-It is the second of many books in the "Rick Riordan Presents" imprint and is about thirteen-year-old Zane Obispo who uses a cane to get around due to a debilitating limp.
+The Storm Runner is a novel written by J. C. Cervantes and published on September 18th, 2018.
+It is the second of many books in the "Rick Riordan Presents" imprint and is about fourteen-year-old Zane Obispo who uses a cane to get around due to a debilitating limp.
 The jacket art was designed by Maria Elias and drawn by Irving Rodriguez.
 A short story by Cervantes about the characters in the book were featured in the anthology book, The Cursed Carnival and Other Calamities.